A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 My background: I've been programming since the age of 11 (almost 25 years).
 I'm an undergraduate in Electronics & Telecommunications Engineering and hold a Master's in Computer Science from GeorgiaTech, specializing in Machine Learning.

-In writing this book, I combine my AI knowledge with my first-principles thinking approach—putting everything in the context of the business of technology so what I cover is both clear and useful.
+In writing this book, I combine my AI knowledge with my first-principles thinking approach, putting everything in the context of the business of technology so what I cover is both clear and useful.
+I've taken all the experience with technology which I've had, as well as the hard lessons learned by putting sophisticated AI systems on production, and tried to distill the basics which would be widely applicable in this book.

 MMA